WeekieNHN/WeekieNHN.github.io/index.markdown

 ## CSGO Prop (2019)

 I wanted a way to play Counter-Strike in real life with my friends.
 I decided to build a Raspberry Pi-powered box with a touchscreen and speakers that would act as the C4 from the game.
 I wrote the entire project in Python using the Pygame library.
-I had wanted to learn P- ython and this was an excellent outlet to do so.
+I had wanted to learn Python and this was an excellent outlet to do so.
 There is the defuse game mode from Counter-Strike, as well as King-of-the-Hill and Secure Area from Rainbow Six: Siege.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K_t29QqYVi8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>